WA-Washington News Coverage Advisory - KTVZ

 FBC—CHEEZIT BOWL PREVIEW

 PHOENIX — Washington State plays a wide-open game.
 Air Force runs the triple option.
 Of all the bowl this season, the Cheez-It Bowl may have the widest disparity in styles.
 By John Marshall.
-UPCOMING: 700 words by 3 p.m.
+SENT: 690 words.
 With preview capsule.

 FBC-WASHINGTON-EASON

 SEATTLE — Washington quarterback Jacob Eason announced Thursday he will skip his final year of college and enter the NFL draft.
 By Tim Booth.
-DEVELOPING.
-AP PHotos.
+SENT: 400 words.
+AP Photos.

 IN BRIEF